jonloucks/variants/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation update
 - [ ] Chore (e.g., dependency updates, build tooling changes)

-## How Has This Been Tested?

-[Describe the testing you have performed to ensure the changes work as expected.
-Include details about:
-- Unit tests
-- Integration tests
-- Manual testing steps (if applicable, provide specific instructions for reviewers to verify the changes)
-- Screenshots or GIFs (if relevant, especially for UI changes)]

 ## Checklist:

 - [ ] My code follows the project's coding style guidelines.